akazemian/untrained_models_of_visual_cortex/README.md

 from expansion import Expansion5L
 ```

-2. Import preprocessed images as a torch tensor.
-Below is a random tensor of size NxCxHxW.
+2. Import (preprocessed) images as a torch tensor.
+Below is a random image tensor of size NxCxHxW.
+Where N = number of images, C = number of channels, H = height of the image, W = width of the image.

 ```python
 X = troch.Tensor(1,3,224,224)
 ```